 However, when it comes to videos, are there any peculiarities for specific websites you should keep in mind?
 We researched this matter and compiled a complete breakdown of video requirements for popular crowdfunding platforms.

 As mentioned above, Kickstarter is the biggest crowdfunding platform in the world.
 If you’re looking forward to posting a project here with a video attached, check the requirements to keep in mind.Project videos have to have a size of up to 5 GB, for the project description, it’s up to 2.3072 MB.
 The popular formats are supported – MOV, MP4, WMV.
 Other than uploading the video, you can embed one from Youtube, Soundcloud, Vimeo, and Bandcamp.
 Recently, the support for HD resolution was added as well.

 While not as famous for first-time crowdfunders, Indiegogo is certainly a platform worth looking into.
-It’s rapidly developing, has better conditions for creators than Kickstarter, and isn’t as crowded.
+Moreover, it’s rapidly developing, has better conditions for creators than Kickstarter, and isn’t as crowded.
 If you decided to host your project on Indiegogo, keep in mind that the platform doesn’t allow users to upload videos from a computer.
 However, you can paste a Youtube or Vimeo link.

 GoFundMe is the number one crowdfunding platform to collect donations for personal goals (getting a degree, for instance) as well as getting funds for non-profit incentives.
 According to the website’s official website, over $4 billion has been raised by now.

 Similar to Indiegogo, GoFundMe doesn’t allow you to upload videos from your filesystem.
 You should upload them to Youtube or Vimeo to post on the crowdfunding platform.